-The climate is typically Mediterranean, with hot, dry summers, warm and sporadically wet autumns, and short, cool winters with adequate rainfall.
-Nearly three-fourths of the total annual rainfall of about 600 millimetres (24 inches) falls between October and March; June, July, and August are normally quite dry.
+The climate in Malta is typically Mediterranean, with hot and dry summers.
+Warm and sporadically wet autumns, and short, cool winters with adequate rainfall.
+Nearly three-fourths of the total annual rainfall of about 600 millimetres (24 inches) falls between October and March.
+The summer months June, July, and August are normally quite dry.
 Winters are mild with only rare occurrences of cold weather brought by north and northeast winds from central Europe.
 In fact, daytime winter temperatures almost never fall below 10ºC (50ºF), while night-time winter temperatures never fall below 0ºC (32ºF).

-June is an excellent time of year to come as the summer season is just getting into full swing and it is not too hot.
+June is an excellent time of year to visit as the summer season is just getting into full swing and it is not too hot.
 July through to September are the peak summer months, the temperature on average is about 30ºC/86ºF.
-August is the hottest of these months, the temperature soars to above 40ºC/104ºF and this is the busiest time of the year.
+August is the hottest month, the temperature soars to above 40ºC/104ºF and this is the busiest time of the year.

-Interested in the more detailed Weather and Climate of Malta?
+Interested in more detailed information on the Weather and Climate in Malta?

 1. Average minimum and maximum temperature over the year